-Following this offering, our authorized capital stock shall consist of shares of common stock, par value \$0.01 per share and shares of preferred stock, par value \$ per share.
-Following the consummation of this offering, shares of common stock and no shares of preferred stock shall be issued and outstanding.
+Following this offering and the concurrent private placement, our authorized capital stock shall consist of 2,000,000,000 shares of common stock, par value \$0.0001 per share and 25,000,000 shares of preferred stock, par value \$0.001 per share.
+Following the consummation of this offering and the concurrent private placement, 400,549,539 shares of common stock and no shares of preferred stock shall be issued and outstanding.